 Legally, the Irish employers must deliver to the authorities within two months since an employee was hired in the company, a statement regarding the terms and conditions related to their employment.
 Some of the details that must be included in the statement are: the full names of the employer and its address, the full name of the employee, the place of work, the title of the job or its nature, date of commencement of employment, the expected duration of employment (if the contract is temporary), the date in which the contract expires (if the contract is signed for a fixed-term).

-What are the main points of interest for foreign investors?
+What are the main reasons for starting an Irish business?

-• the workforce is highly educated and skilled.
+- its capital is an international financial center and the Irish workforce is highly educated and skilled.

 What are the advantages of a holding company in Ireland?